atlantishealthcare/aws-serverless-retry/README.md

 If you are also looking for aws promise libraries? this library will nicely integrate with your code...

+### Example solution diagram of how you can use this library to retry or poll your message

 ![alt tag](docs/Serverless%20Retry%20Solution%20Diagram.jpg "ASR solution reference diagram")

 ## Installing